Fit for Life

 Fit for Life is a diet and lifestyle book series stemming from the principles of orthopathy.
 It is promoted mainly by the American writers Harvey and Marilyn Diamond.
-The Fit for Life book series describes a fad diet which specifies eating only fruit in the morning, eating predominantly "live" and "high-water-content" food, and, if animal protein is eaten, avoiding combining it with complex carbohydrates.
+The Fit for Life book series describes a diet which specifies eating only fruit in the morning, eating predominantly "live" and "high-water-content" food, and, if animal protein is eaten, avoiding combining it with complex carbohydrates.

 While the diet has been praised for encouraging the consumption of raw fruits and vegetables, several other aspects of the diet have been disputed by dietitians and nutritionists, and the American Dietetic Association and the American Academy of Family Physicians list it as a fad diet.
+Health experts and science writers have dismissed the book as quackery.

 Description

 The diet is based on Diamond's exploration of Herbert M. Shelton theories of food combining.
 Both authors claimed to be able to bring about weight loss without the need to count calories or undertake anything more than a reasonable exercise program.
 In the first version of the program, Diamond claimed that if one eats the foods in the wrong combination they "cause fermentation" in the stomach.
 This in turn gives rise to the destruction of valuable enzymes and nutrients.
 Diamond categorized foods into two groups: "dead foods" that "clog" the body, and "living foods" that "cleanse" it.
 According to Fit for Life principles, dead foods are those that have highly refined or highly processed origins; while living foods are raw fruits and vegetables.
 The basic points of Fit for Life are as follows: